 - 2 cups vinegar

 - 1.5-2 cups sugar/honey

-Place fruit in clean jar.
+Place fruit in a clean jar.
 Muddle, add fresh herbs.
-If using dried, use less.
+If using dried herbs, use less.
 Pour vinegar over to cover.
-Place plastic lid on and shake.
-Take lid off and cover with cheesecloth or a coffee filter – leave out for 24-48 hours.
-Remove cloth, replace lid.
-Shake daily for a couple days.
-Then place in fridge for a few more days.
+Place the plastic lid on and shake.
+Take the lid off and cover with cheesecloth or a coffee filter – leave out for 24-48 hours.
+Remove cloth, replace the lid.
+Shake daily for a couple of days.
+Then place in the fridge for a few more days.
 Shake daily.
 Strain and add sugar/honey. **You may slightly warm ½ cup of the vinegar to dissolve sugar.
 Store 6-12 month refrigerator.

 Blackberry & Thyme Oxymel – ½ cup blackberries, ¼ cup fresh thyme, ¾ cup apple cider vinegar, ¼-½ cup honey